webilia/docs/README.md

 ### Local development

 1. Install dependencies with `npm install`.
-2. Run `npm run dev` to start a local development server.
+2. Run `npm run dev` to start a local development server with automatic SCSS compilation.
 3. Use `npm run build` to create a production build.

 Thank you for helping us improve Webilia's documentation!